 4. Her future was predicted – one of the top facts about Maureen O’Hara

-In 1946 Maureen was given American citizenship and was the first person ever to be recognised as Irish by the US government.
+In 1946, Maureen was given American citizenship and was the first person ever to be recognised as Irish by the US government.

 2. Marriages – third time lucky

-O’Hara was married three times, once to George H. Brown in 1939, then to William Price in 1941, and finally to Charles F. Blair Jr. in 1968.
+O’Hara was married three times, once to George H. Brown in 1939, then to American film director William Price in 1941, and finally to Charles F. Blair Jr. in 1968.

 1. Airline president – making history yet again

 So there you have it, the top ten facts about Maureen O’Hara that you never knew, or at least a few that you may not have known.
 Hailing from the leafy suburb of Ranelagh, Dublin, the actress never forgot her Irish heritage.

 Travel around Ireland and you will spot many monuments dedicated to her, leaving no doubt that we are a proud nation to call Maureen O’Hara one of our own.